VictoriaMetrics/VictoriaMetrics/docs/README.md

 The exported data can be imported to VictoriaMetrics via [/api/v1/import/native](#how-to-import-data-in-native-format).
 The native export format may change in incompatible way between VictoriaMetrics releases, so the data exported from the release X can fail to be imported into VictoriaMetrics release Y.

+The [deduplication](#deduplication) isn't applied for the data exported in native format.
+It is expected that the de-duplication is performed during data import.

 ## How to import time series data